iVanPan/cordova_weibo/README.md

 	console.log('client is not installed');
 });
 ```
+##Example
+1. install this plugin
+2. backup www folder in your cordova project
+3. replace www by example_www
+4. cordova build & test

 ##About WeiboSdk
 you can downlaod last weibosdk [here](https://github.com/sinaweibosdk) .if you find any problem about weibosdk, open an isssus please.